Climate change

 • The Middlefields Energy Scheme: The scheme will provide on-site renewable electricity energy generation to key Council buildings

-• continuing to upgrade old and inefficient street lights to LEDs
+• upgrade the remainder of our street lights to LEDs

 • an awareness and engagement programme to increase understanding of climate change across the Borough, and highlight what can be done to reduce its worst effects